 (1) In this section —

-“aerial spraying” has the same meaning as in the repealed Act;
+aerial spraying has the same meaning as in the repealed Act;

-“repealed Act” means the Aerial Spraying Control Act 1966.
+repealed Act means the Aerial Spraying Control Act 1966.

-“spray drift” has the same meaning as in the repealed Act;
+spray drift has the same meaning as in the repealed Act;

 (2) Sections 14(4), (5) and (6) and 15 of the repealed Act continue to apply in relation to aerial spraying carried out before the coming into operation of this section, and in relation to any spray drift from that aerial spraying.

-7 On the date as at which this compilation was prepared, the Criminal Law and Evidence Amendment Act 2008 s.
-77(13) had not come into operation.
-It reads as follows:

-“

-77. Courts Legislation Amendment and Repeal Act 2004 amended

-(1) The amendments in this section are to the Courts Legislation Amendment and Repeal Act 2004.

-(13) Schedule 2 clauses 1 to 42 and 44 to 51 are repealed.

-”.